-Later that evening, they arrived in the Garden of Gethsemane, and Jesus urged his disciples to keep awake while he prayed.
-He knelt on the ground and he communed with his Father and prayed about what was about to happen.
-But he ended the prayer by saying, “Lord, with you all things are possible; remove this cup from me; yet, not what I want, but what you want.”
-In essence he prayed, “Let thy will be done.”
+Later in the evening they went to the garden of Gethsemane, and Jesus urged his disciples to stay awake while he prayed.
+He knelt on the ground and ended his prayer by saying, “Lord, with you all things are possible; remove this cup from me; yet, not what I want, but what you want.
+Let your will be done.”

 And there was evening and there was morning, the fifth day.

-The soldiers whipped and beat Jesus nearly to the point of death and then, to mock him, they placed an opulent robe on his soldiers, and they made a crown of thorns for his head.
-They forced Jesus to carry his torture device, a cross, on his shoulders all the way to the place called The Skull.
+Soldiers whipped and beat Jesus nearly to the point of death and then, to mock him, they placed a robe on his shoulder and a crown of thorns on his head.
+They forced Jesus to carry a cross, his own instrument of death, up to a place called The Skull.

-He arrived at the top of the hill and the soldiers nailed his hands and feet to the cross and hung him in the sky.
-For six hours Jesus’ life slowly slipped away while the crowds continued to mock him from the ground.
-With some of his final breaths he offered a prayer that has haunted the world ever since, “Father, forgive them, for they do not know what they are doing.”
+When he made it to the top of Golgotha, the soldiers nailed his hands and feet to the cross and they hung him high to die.
+With some of his final breaths Jesus offered a prayer that has haunted the world ever since, “Father, forgive them, for they do not know what they are doing.”